Versatile Lemon Syrup (Korean Lemon Chung)

 Instructions

 - Wash lemons in cold water.
-Scrub with baking soda and rinse.
-Scrub with salt to remove the waxy coating.
+Scrub with baking soda and rinse, then scrub with salt to remove the waxy coating.
 Rinse well and towel dry completely.
+Slice the lemons thinly, pick out all the seeds.

 - Mix lemon slices with sugar in a large mixing bowl.
 Pour the lemon and the sugary syrup in the prepared glass jars.